AdobeDocs/workfront.en/help/administration-and-setup/blueprints/configure-template-package.md

 >
 >The installation process does not add people to the teams.
 You should verify the people on the teams after installing the blueprint solution and assign people if necessary.
 For information, see [Actions to take after installing a blueprint](../../administration-and-setup/blueprints/best-next-actions-after-install.md).

-For more information about how teams function in `Workfront`, see [Create and manage teams](../../people-teams-and-groups/create-and-manage-teams/create-and-mange-teams.md).
+For more information about how teams function in Workfront, see [Create and manage teams](../../people-teams-and-groups/create-and-manage-teams/create-and-mange-teams.md).

 ## Company mapping